skillrepos/ai-3in1/labs.md

 <br><br>

-6. The server should start and show the available tool categories.
-(Scroll back up to the start of the output.)
-You'll see it provides weather tools (from previous labs) plus the new classification, template, data, and validation tools. **This will take awhile to load everything and startup.**
+6. The server should start and initialize its vector database. **This will take awhile to load and be ready.** You'll see:

+   - Loading of the embedding model (all-MiniLM-L6-v2)
+   - Initialization of ChromaDB at ./mcp_chroma_db
+   - Population of two vector collections:
+     * office_locations (from PDF data)
+     * office_analytics (from CSV data)
+   - List of available tool categories

+   The server now provides several categories of tools:
+   - **Vector Search** : Semantic search for locations and analytics
+   - **Weather** : Weather and geocoding tools (from previous labs)
+   - **Classification** : Query intent classification
+   - **Templates** : Prompt template management
+   - **Structured Data** : Raw CSV data access
+   - **Legacy Tools** : Alternative keyword-based search

 ![Running the MCP server](./images/aiapps8.png?raw=true "Running the MCP server")

 <br><br>

+7. Understanding the vector database architecture:
+    - The MCP server now owns and manages the vector database
+    - Both PDF (locations) and CSV (analytics) data are embedded
+    - This centralized approach allows multiple agents to share the same data
+    - The server creates semantic embeddings for intelligent query matching

-7. Let's see the list of tools the MCP server makes available.
+Let's see the list of tools the MCP server makes available.
 Run the discovery tool again.

 ```
 python tools/discover_tools.py